 Have you tried to lose weight with diet or exercise and been unsuccessful?

 Our team of experienced weight loss surgery experts work closely with your surgeon to help you achieve optimal weight loss success.
 We provide continuity of care and foster a collaborative environment between our team and your surgeon.
-The multidisciplinary team consisting of board-certified surgeons, dietitians, nurses, trainers and other specialists, is sensitive to your needs, well-educated about weight loss surgery and dedicated to helping you achieve long term success.
+The multidisciplinary team consisting of board-certified surgeons, dietitians, nurses and other specialists, is sensitive to your needs, well-educated about weight loss surgery and dedicated to helping you achieve long term success.

 But most importantly, we remain by your side with our aftercare program to ensure that all your questions are answered and that you remain on a successful course of weight loss following your surgery.